Soviet War Memorial (Vienna): Construction and Austrian perception

-The creation of an Allied Commission for Austria was envisaged by Allied leaders at the various sessions of the European Advisory Commission and established by the Agreement on control machinery in Austria in London on July 4, 1945.
-The agreement mandated the creation of four occupation zones (American, British, French and Soviet) in Vienna, similar to Berlin.
-Perhaps not coincidentally, although several sites were considered for the Soviet memorial, ultimately a prominent location in the 3rd district near the Palais Schwarzenberg was chosen, imposingly within sight of the location used by the four allies to govern Vienna.
+The creation of an Allied Commission for Austria was envisaged by Allied leaders at the various sessions of the European Advisory Commission and established by the Agreement on Control Machinery in Austria in London on July 4, 1945.
+The agreement mandated the creation of four occupation zones (American, British, French and Soviet) in Vienna, similar to the Allied occupation sectors in Berlin.
+Several sites were considered for the Soviet memorial and a prominent location in the 3rd district near the Palais Schwarzenberg was chosen, imposingly within sight of the location used by the four allies to govern Vienna.
 German prisoners of war and Austrian construction workers were used to build the 3000 sqft site.

 The memorial includes a triumphal arch and is dominated by the figure of a soldier with a PPSh-41 submachine gun on his chest.
-The soldier wears a golden helmet and holds a Soviet flag and a golden Emblem of the Soviet Union.
-Russian President Vladimir Putin visited the memorial in 2007 to lay flowers and specifically give thanks to Austria for maintaining it.
-The city paid to refurbish the memorial, despite objections from certain members of the local press.
+The soldier wears a golden helmet and holds a Soviet flag and a golden emblem of the Soviet Union.

+Russian president Vladimir Putin visited the memorial in 2007 to lay flowers and specifically give thanks to Austria for maintaining it.
+The city paid to refurbish the memorial, despite objections from some members of the local press.

 Vandalism

-The monument has been attacked by acts of politically inspired vandalism increasingly in the 21st Century.
+The monument has been increasingly subjected to acts of politically inspired vandalism in the 21st century.